 Whatever you did, you could rest assured that Bar Tartine’s sauerkraut soup would be exactly what the doctor ordered in the midst of winter.

 So I made this sauerkraut soup.
 And I read the Bar Tartine: Techniques and Recipes cookbook some more.
-And before I noticed, the sun had set and the light from my candles flickered, and Greg came in smelling like winter and frost and roads and said, “This is the best soup I’ve ever had in my life.”
+And before I noticed, the sun had set and the light from my candles flickered, and G came in smelling like winter and frost and roads and said, “This is the best soup I’ve ever had in my life.”

 And I knew that once again, Jude had set me on the right path.

 To win your copy of Bar Tartine: Techniques and Recipes, go to my feed on Instagram.
 Repost any of my pictures, tagging them #immigrantstablebartartine and @immigrantstable in the process.
 And that’s it!
 The competition will close at midnight on Sunday, January 31, when I will choose a winner at random.
 Only entries from Canada and the U.S. are accepted.

 I am able to offer one lucky reader a copy of this beautiful book thanks to the generosity of Raincoast Books.
 Though the copy was provided to me for free, you can bet that all opinions expressed here are my own, and that this cookbook is really worth your time.

 - 2 L vegetable broth